Top 25 US Universities with the Most Powerful Alumni Network

 • Richard Anuszkiewicz, painter of the Op-Art movement

-• Frank Aarebrot, professor of comparative politics at University of Bergen
+• Frank Aarebrot, professor of comparative politics at the University of Bergen

 • Elizabeth Adams (Ph.D.
 1926), professor of Zoology at Mount Holyoke College

-University of Chicago scholars has played a great role in the development of many academic disciplines, including economics, sociology, law, literary criticism, religion and the behavioralism school of political science.
+University of Chicago scholars have played a great role in the development of many academic disciplines, including economics, sociology, law, literary criticism, religion, and the behaviorism school of political science.

 The university is also home to the University of Chicago Press, the largest university press in the USA.